New insights for the multivariate square-root lasso: The Multivariate Square-root Lasso

-As an alternative to the computationally intensive task of solving \eqref{eq:part_maxLik_2}, one could instead plug an estimate of $\mbOmega_*$ ($\mbSigma_*^{-1}$) into \eqref{eq:part_maxLik}.
-However, most estimators of $\mbSigma_*$ are themselves functions of $\mbbeta$, e.g., $n^{-1}(\mbY - \mbX\mbbeta)'(\mbY - \mbX\mbbeta)$.
-This naturally raises the question of whether one could construct a weighted residual sum of squares criterion like \eqref{eq:part_maxLik} wherein the weight is itself a function of the optimization variable $\mbbeta$.
-In fact, the nuclear norm can be interpreted in exactly this way as
+As an alternative to the computationally intensive task of solving \eqref{eq:part_maxLik_2}, one could instead plug an estimate of $\mbOmega_* = \mbSigma_*^{-1}$ into \eqref{eq:part_maxLik}.
+However, standard estimators of $\mbSigma_*$ are themselves functions of $\mbbeta_*$, e.g., $n^{-1}(\mbY - \mbX\mbbeta_*)^\top(\mbY - \mbX\mbbeta_*)$.
+This naturally raises the question of whether one could construct a weighted least squares criterion like \eqref{eq:part_maxLik} wherein the weight is itself a function of the optimization variable $\mbbeta$.
+In fact, the nuclear norm can be interpreted in exactly this way because

-where the weight matrix $\tilde{\mbSigma}_{\mbbeta}$ is given by with $\mbA^{\dagger}$ denoting the Moore-Penrose pseudoinverse of $\mbA$.
-That is, the nuclear norm of residuals can be expressed as a weighted residual sum of squares where the weight is an estimate of the square-root error precision matrix $\mbOmega_*^{1/2}$.
+where the weight matrix $\tilde{\mbSigma}_{\mbbeta}$ is given by and $\tilde{\mbSigma}_{\mbbeta}^{\dagger}$ is its Moore-Penrose pseudoinverse.
+That is, the nuclear norm of residuals can be expressed as a weighted least squares criterion where the weight matrix is an estimate of the square-root error precision matrix $\mbOmega_*^{1/2} = \mbSigma_*^{-1/2}$.
 Furthermore, the multivariate square-root lasso can, in some situations, be interpreted as jointly estimating the error covariance and regression coefficient matrix, like \eqref{eq:part_maxLik_2}.